 This dough is perfect for transforming into your favorite bagel variety.
 Here are some ideas to get you started!

-These bagels will keep on the countertop in a bag or other container for up to 3 days before drying out.
+Countertop - These bagels will keep on the countertop in a bag or other container for up to 3 days before drying out.

 Want more gluten free breakfast ideas?
 Check these recipes out!